Reddy8790/Fastapi/README.md

-# 🚀 FastAPI Item Management API
+# 🚀 FASTAPI PROJECT – Backend API Development

-## 📌 About This Project
+## 📌 Project Description

-This project is a simple FastAPI application that allows users to manage items.
+This is a FastAPI-based backend project that demonstrates how REST APIs are built for managing data using CRUD operations.
+The project allows users to create, read, update, and delete records through API endpoints.

-It is designed for beginners to understand:
-- How APIs work
-- How to build backend using FastAPI
-- How CRUD operations work
+---
 👉 This project can be used as a basic backend template for real-world applications.

 ---